ReactorboY/Gulp-Biolerplate/README.md

-# Gulpers
+# Gulp-Boilerplate
 ![npm](https://img.shields.io/npm/v/gulpers.svg) ![GitHub package.json version](https://img.shields.io/github/package-json/v/reactorboy/gulpers.svg?style=flat-square)
-Just to focus on code, not on compiling, minifying and managing your handlebars and sass code we created the Gulper for other boring repeative task.
+Just to focus on code, not on compiling, minifying and managing your handlebars and sass code we created the Gulp-Boilerplate for other boring repeative task.

-Gulpers is a template with pre written automation task so that you can test and tweak your code without restarting the server and refreshing browser on your system everytime you make changes.
+Gulp-Boilerplate is a template with pre written automation task so that you can test and tweak your code without restarting the server and refreshing browser on your system everytime you make changes.

 ## What is does >
 * ### Sass Compilation